 The COVID-19 pandemic has caused unprecedented changes for many industries, as such, many employees will continue to work remotely post-COVID-19.

 For some employees, working from home is business as usual.
 For others, this may be their first time.
-This working arrangement may seem exciting at first, but it can lose its lustre over time, resulting in disengaged employees.
+Working remotely may seem exciting at first, but it can lose its lustre over time, resulting in disengaged employees.

 Remote employees can often feel like they’re left out of the loop.
 As such, managers need to communicate daily.
 Be sure to communicate any important company news as it presents itself, too.
 Remember that communication is a two-way street, and be sure to listen to any concerns that employees may have.
 Remote employees may start to feel isolated, so it’s important to remind them that they’re not alone, especially during these uncertain times.